xiix0/scam/README.md

-You will give someone a piece of your mind, which you can ill afford.
+Your society will be sought by people of taste and refinement.